 - Start a price book.
 Creating a simple price book can save a lot – HUNDREDS of dollars a year.

-- Focus on reducing one food group.
-Start with coffee, cheese, milk, dairy, produce or meat.
+- Focus on reducing the cost of one food group.
+Start with coffee, cheese, milk, dairy, produce, or meat.

 - Substitute expensive items for things that cost less.
 Making food substitutions is the first thing I have my Grocery Budget Bootcamp students do.
 Many save up to $100 the first week!

-There is no better time, than right now, to start using the above strategies on creating your grocery budget!
+There is no better time than right now, to start using the above strategies to create your frugal grocery budget!
 But if you need more help, I invite you to join the waitlist for my flagship course, Grocery Budget Bootcamp.
+Enrollment is currently closed, but you can join my FREE 5-day Crush Inflation Challenge and start saving money on groceries tomorrow!

 - In this course, I teach my strategic system of making healthy food work within your budget, plus so much more!